Current Graduate Students

 Advisor: Michael Robichaux- View Lab

-Research: My research focuses on mapping the localization of key regulators of rhodopsin trafficking, including rhodopsin itself, in the inner segment as well as characterising the ER in rod photoreceptor neurons with the use of nanoscopy techniques.
+Research: My research focuses on mapping the localization of key regulators of rhodopsin trafficking, including rhodopsin itself, in the inner segment as well as characterizing the ER in rod photoreceptor neurons with the use of nanoscopy techniques.

 Artjola Puja